+e.
+Age

-e) Age - The age of the comparables should be as similar to the subject as possible.
-The following are recommendations and comments are required if beyond the following limits:
+The age of the comparables should be as similar to the subject as possible.
+The following are recommendations and comments are required if beyond the following limits: (Customer specifications override the Guidelines outlined in BPOSG)

 Subject Comparables

-Comment s Required
+Comments Required

 Age Minimum Maximum

 0-10 years - 5 years + 5 years

 11-30 years 1/2 age + 10 years

 31-50 years - 15 years + 15 years

 51-75 years - 20 years +20 years

 76+ years - 25 years +25 years

-f) Physical Characteristics
+f.
+Physical Characteristics

-It is preferable the comps have the same bedroom count as the subject.
-(Customer specifications override the Guidelines set forth in BPOSG)
+The comps should have the same bedroom count as the subject.
+(Customer specifications override the Guidelines outlined in BPOSG)